The Baden Powell Trail is a world-class hiking trail that stretches from Horseshoe Bay in West Vancouver to Deep Cove in North Vancouver.

-The close to 50 kilometres of maintained trails make up the Baden Powell Trail.
-They go past the entrance to the Grouse Grind‘s grueling trail of steps up to Grouse Mountain, through magnificent Capilano River Regional Park, past the Lynn Valley Suspension Bridge in Lynn Canyon Park.
+Nearly 50 kilometres of maintained trails make up the Baden Powell Trail.
+They go past the entrance to Grouse Grind‘s grueling trail of steps up to Grouse Mountain, through magnificent Capilano River Regional Park and past the Lynn Valley Suspension Bridge in Lynn Canyon Park.

 The Baden Powell Trail also cuts through part of Mt.
 Seymour Provincial Park, over the Seymour River and up to Quarry Rock overlooking Deep Cove and the waters of Indian Arm.
 It’s trails like the Baden Powell Trail that make the North Shore renowned for its natural splendour and outdoor recreation.

 The Baden Powell Trail is not a loop, meaning that you need to arrange transportation differently for the start and end of your hike unless you simply retrace your steps.
 The trail also has numerous entrance points so you can break the hike up over different days and trips.

 The trail is divided into four sections – Deep Cove to Lynn Valley; Lynn Valley to Grouse Mountain; Grouse Mountain to Cypress Mountain; and Cypress Mountain to Horseshoe Bay.

 For the most part, the trails aren’t overly difficult, but they do run through multiple types of terrain.
 They also involve a fair bit of up and down, on uneven ground and staircases.